-Once your child receives his or her eligibility letter, submit registration materials, including the necessary information outlined in the letter.
+Once your child receives their eligibility letter, submit registration materials, including the necessary information outlined in the letter.

 Note: Review takes about seven weeks from receipt of the application.
 Eligibility deadlines are earlier than SAT registration deadlines, so keep an eye on the calendar.
 If your student has received accommodations for the PSAT, however, those accommodations will automatically be in place for the SAT.
-If your student needs different accommodations, or his or her original request was denied, visit collegeboard.com for the appropriate forms and instructions.
-These processes will most likely be done through your student’s counseling office.
+If your student needs different accommodations, or their original request was denied, visit collegeboard.org for the appropriate forms and instructions.
+These processes will most likely be done through your student's counseling office.

 Extended time and alternate test formats are available for students who:

 To learn what type of testing is best for your student, visit act.org.

 Note: After the application materials are in, the ACT may contact your child's school for additional documentation.
 To ensure completion of all steps before the test date, get your student's application materials in as early as possible.

 Information furnished by act.org.
 Visit studypoint.com for more information on ACT testing accommodations.

 Preparation: The Best Accommodation